 This year, your orientation will begin on August 20 and is organized by the College Dean’s Office, the International Student Resource Center (ISRC), and the Cooper International Learning Center (CILC).
 One of the various sessions you will attend after arriving at Oberlin is the welcome brunch for international students on August 25.
 PAs will then attend the international student orientation.
 The CILC and the Oberlin Center for Langauges and Culture (OCLC) will hold a Language Pedagogy Symposium on August 27th.
 The staff of the CILC and OCLC will also be your main sources of day-to-day support, in addition to your department.
 NB: Your supervisors and job expectations will be communicated to your by your Faculty-in-Residence and/or department chairs.

-Abe Reshad is the Associate Director for Language Technology and Academic Support.
+Abe Reshad is the Director of the Cooper International Learning Center and Academic Support.
 His office is located inside of the CILC.
 He is an expert on teaching second language, incorporating technology, and should be your first stop for any questions about integrating technology, developing new technology-based approaches, projects, or assignments, or if you need to borrow any technological equipment.
-You can find Abe in office 331, via email at email@example.com, or via phone at 440-775-6899.
+You can find Abe in office 331, via email at firstname.lastname@example.org, or via phone at 440-775-6899.

 Professor Hsiu-Chuang Deppman,the Director of the Center for Languages and Cultures, also chairs the Department of East Asian Studies.
 She holdsaDoctor of Philosophy from the University Wisconsin at Madison and teaches Chinese language, cinema, and literature in translation at Oberlin College.
 Professor Deppman is the author of Adapted for the Screen: the Cultural Politics of Modern Chinese Fiction and Film (University of Hawai’i Press 2010).
 She has published on Chinese literature and film in a variety of books and journals, including TV China, positions: east asia cultures critique, Journal of Narrative Theory, Modern Chinese Literature and Culture, Journal of American Chinese Studies, andJouvert: Journal of Post-Colonial Studies.
 Professor Deppman can be reached in her office in 314 Peters Hall, via email at email@example.com at 440-775-5315.